Study 1

 Take part:

-Our Nurse focus groups will be held in October and November 2025.
+Our Nurse focus groups will be held on the following dates:

 If you are a woman nurse and are interested in finding out more about participating, please complete our contact form.